Highland Beef Cattle, Orangeville, Ontario

 Highlands are able to withstand Temp. of -40 degrees Fahrenheit with minimal shelter; they will eat weeds and roughage that other breeds of cattle wouldn't touch.
 Highlands have less back fat as compared to other cattle, as Highlands evolved they grew a double coat of hair that acts as an insulator that protects against the elements, this is what keeps the beef so lean that it meets the Heart & Stroke Foundation's guidelines for lean beef.

-Studies have also shown that grass fed Highland beef is higher in Omega 3 fatty acid (which is a good fat), vitamin A & E, Iron, Protein and is lower in Cholesterol, Saturated fats and Gluten then your average cattle, most cattle will not thrive on just grass like Highlands do.
+Studies have also shown that grass fed Highland beef is higher in Omega 3 fatty acid (which is a good fat), vitamin A & E, Iron, Protein and is lower in Cholesterol, Saturated fats and Gluten then your average cattle.

 Highland cows can be milked but they are not mass producers of milk, their hair can be collected and used for knitting; the horns can be used for practical as well as decorative, the hides make great wall, bed or floor coverings and the beef is of thee highest quality.

 What other breed of cattle can offer so much?